Can Hyperacusis Be Treated or Cured?

 What Treatments Are Available?

-Please note that the following is general information only.
-HHF does not offer medical advice.
-Please consult your hearing health professional with any specific questions about your auditory health and healthcare.
+The following is for general informational purposes only.
+Please consult your hearing care provider with specific questions about your auditory health and healthcare.

 How Is Hearing Health Foundation Helping?

-• Most recently, HHF-funded scientists have observed that a noninvasive, sound-evoked fMRI can be used to identify regions of neural hyperactivity throughout the brain in an animal model of hyperacusis, and have identified pain-related molecules in the auditory pathway as a result of noise exposure.
+• Our funded scientists have observed that a noninvasive, sound-evoked fMRI can be used to identify regions of neural hyperactivity throughout the brain in an animal model of hyperacusis, and have identified pain-related molecules in the auditory pathway as a result of noise exposure.